MehrdadRS95/mcp-ctf-competition/README.md

 100 points in total, the final grade would be the weighted sum of all the judging criteria

 ### Challenge Solved (50%):

 The number of CTF challenges solved by the participants, based on the score of each puzzle.

-**Definition**: The number and difficulty of CTF challenges solved autonomously by the team’s AI agent(s).
+- **Definition**: The number and difficulty of CTF challenges solved autonomously by the team’s AI agent(s).

-**Scoring**: Based on the cumulative flag points earned across all domains (e.g., Web, Pwn, Forensics, Crypto, AI Security).
+- **Scoring**: Based on the cumulative flag points earned across all domains (e.g., Web, Pwn, Forensics, Crypto, AI Security).

-**Requirements**: Flags must be discovered through the MCP-based automation framework (not manually entered).
+- **Requirements**: Flags must be discovered through the MCP-based automation framework (not manually entered).

-### Creativity (30%):3
+### Creativity (30%):

-The methods used for finding the vulnerabilities and solving the challenges.
+- The methods used for finding the vulnerabilities and solving the challenges.
 Adding innovative features to the framework, and trying unique approaches are all vectors for evaluation.
 Ultimately, be sure to include a summary about how the puzzle was solved by the LLM.
 Using your own agent instead of the agent provided in the competition will give contestants a bonus under that judging criteria.

-Penalty items (deduction of 10% of the challenge score for each rule violation): The final solution must be provided by the automation framework with prompt engineering techniques, even if the participants come up with the proper solutions by themselves.
+- ### Penalty items (deduction of 10% of the challenge score for each rule violation): The final solution must be provided
+    - By the automation framework with prompt engineering techniques, even if the participants come up with the proper solutions by themselves.
 Penalty items will be applied if the final solution does not come from the generative AI, even if participants find the correct solution independently.
 No points will be awarded for this challenge when participants use online writeups and source code to form or train the agent.

 ## 🧑‍💻 Organizers